meganz/sdk/README.md

 	$ xcode-select --install

-The following packages should also be available in the system:
+The following packages should be available in the system as well:

  - autoconf, autoconf-archive, automake, pkg-config and nasm.